 HelloChinese is a really good app and course that targets beginner students.
 It’s extremely well-designed, fun to use, and just all around good.
 While there are premium and a premium+ versions, you’ll find that the free version contains a ton of content.
 While I don’t think it’s necessarily the best course on this list, it’s super easy to get started using and you can learn quite a bit from it.
 Use the coupon code “hcalr15” to save 15% on all Premium+ plans and yearly Premium plans.
 HelloChinese Review.

-LingoDeer is a newer and popular language learning app that initially started focused on Asian languages, though they’ve since been expanding.
-It’s a completely free course that’s well made and all around good.
-It’s quite similar to the free part of HelloChinese, though I personally like HelloChinese more.
+LingoDeer is a newer and popular language learning app that initially started focused on Asian languages, though they’ve since been expanding to other languages.
+It’s a very affordable course that’s well made and all around good.
+It’s fairly similar to HelloChinese in their approach.

 The most unique app/course